 (audio) Dr. Rinku Roy Chowdhury explains Worcester’s industrial past.
 The city is still an important transportation center, evidenced by the active rail lines.

-Industrial neighborhoods built to serve mills and factories often filled in with minority populations, and over time, wealthier families moved to quieter and more suburban areas of town.
-In the case of Haverhill, some communities also suffered the consequences of redlining, a discriminatory Federal Housing policy during the post-Depression era that limited financial services available to people, overwhelmingly African-American and people of color, deemed “hazardous to investment,” limiting social mobility and enforcing racial housing segregation.
+Industrial neighborhoods built to serve mills and factories later filled in with minority populations, and over time, wealthier families moved to quieter and more suburban areas of town.
+In the case of Haverhill, some communities also suffered the consequences of redlining, a discriminatory Federal Housing policy during the post-Depression era that limited financial services available to people— overwhelmingly African-American and people of color— deemed “hazardous to investment,” which limited social mobility and enforced racial housing segregation.
 These factors often intensified the overlap between areas of high social vulnerability and industrial infrastructure.

 “In the 1930s, these practices delineated which areas were defined to be good for financial services like loans,” Bajracharya says.
 “Which is why there is a historical divide between which areas are favorable and which areas are not.
 That can impact how we see the land being used today, especially where the greenspaces are.”

 Arman Bajracharya and Dr. Rinku Roy Chowdhury (center) walk Woodwell’s Chief Communications Officer Dr. Heather Goldstone (right) through the dynamics affecting heat risk in Worcester.